-The brochure entitled Bone marrow failure and myelodysplastic syndrome contains comprehensive information about this disease.
+The brochure Bone marrow failure and myelodysplastic syndrome contains comprehensive information about this disease.
+Please note this brochure is currently only available in Dutch.
 The most important information is provided below.

 Aplastic anemia can be hereditary, but it can also be the result of a virus infection or medication.
 Usually, the cause is unknown, in which case it is probably an autoimmune process: the child's own immune cells (T lymphocytes) impede the production of blood cells.